I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cip_data_format_ver3.md

 This member is the remainder of 1394 ticks to send a data block.

-`BlockSize`

-This member is DBS as defined by IEC-61883.

 `BlocksPerPacket`

 This member is the number of blocks per packet; used for blocking mode only

-`FDF_hi`

-This member is either known, or discovered by an AV/C command.

-`FDF_lo`

-This member is either known, or discovered by an AV/C command.

-`FDF_mid`

-This member is either known, or discovered by an AV/C command.

-`FMT`

-This member is either known, or discovered by an AV/C command.

-`Fraction`

-This member is FN as defined by IEC-61883.

-`Padding`

-This member is QPC as defined by IEC-61883.

 ## Requirements